worldiety/macro/README.md

 }
 ```

-The continue by annotating your bounded context packages.
+Then continue by annotating your bounded context packages.
-Note, that you can always define an optional human readable alias name.
+Note, that you can always define an optional human readable alias name for any of defined annotations below.

 ```go
 // Package domain enthält den Bounded Context über die Zeiterfassung.